Meeting ID: 837 5337 6615

 1. Self - Imagine yourself as a little kid in the place where you felt most safe when you were young.
 Close your eyes and go to that place to talk to your younger self.
 Let your younger self give you a tour of that place and show you the things that are most important to them. (if you like, you can tell your younger self it's ok to leave that place).
 Write as much as possible about that experiment.
 You do not have to share this.

-2. Write a song for one week from Thursday that starts with the line: "I am not a free spirit"
+2. Write a song for one week from Thursday that starts with the line: "I am not a free spirit" Share this on April 17th.

 Notebook - Write these questions to yourself